Hawkworld

-Hawkworld is a comic book series published by American company DC Comics from 1989 to 1993.
+Hawkworld is an American comic book series published by DC Comics from 1989 to 1993.
 The initial storyline was published as a three-issue mini-series and then, based on the high sales and interest level generated by this limited series, launched as an ongoing monthly book.
 Katar Hol and Shayera Thal were rebooted in the prestige format limited series.

 Publication history

 The three-issue limited series written and drawn by Timothy Truman and inked by Enrique Alcatena was published in 1989.
 The ongoing series lasted for four years (1990–1993) and included 32 issues, along with 3 annuals.
 Timothy Truman contributed to the plotting of the first six issues, which were scripted by John Ostrander.
 Ostrander was the sole credited writer for the remainder of the series.
 After the Hawkworld ongoing series ended in 1993, a new series simply named Hawkman (vol. 3) picked up the story line and ran from 1993 to 1996.
 Ostrander wrote the first six issues of this new series, tying up some dangling plot threads from Hawkworld.